 Help!
 I Volunteered

 Many first-time coaches volunteer or are volunteered to do the job.
-With these coaching basics and this volunteer coach guide full of many resources from US Youth Soccer Director of Coaching, Sam Snow, you can create a fun, learning soccer environment for your players in training and in games.
+With these coaching basics, you can create a fun, learning soccer environment for your players in training and in games.

 Interacting with Parents

 - Involve the parents and enlist their support.

 - Having the parents support and reinforce your discipline policies are crucial.
 Your expectations for player behavior should be clearly stated at the beginning of the season.

 - Engage parents in the process of understanding best soccer practices

 A guide to listening and communicating with players:

 - A skilled coach needs to develop communication skills as both giver and receiver to truly excel and build strong relationships with the players.

 - Active listening is a communication skill that guarantees clear, mutually understood communication, makes players more willing to talk to the coach as well as promotes a more meaningful relationship between the coach and player.
 In active listening, the receiver tries to understand the sender's message, puts their understanding into their own words and feeds it back for the sender's verification.